-The Sports and Recreation Complex will consist of a 2.5 acre (100,000 square foot) complex including a shared soccer and softball field, tennis courts, a basketball court and a sand volley ball court.
-The Sports and Recreation Complex will serve the existing student body by providing enhanced opportunities for students and recreational activities.
-It will operate from 8:00 a.m. to 11:00 p.m., seven days a week.
+The Sports and Recreation Complex is a 2.5 acre (100,000 square foot) complex including a shared soccer and softball field, tennis courts, a basketball court and a sand volley ball court.
+The Sports and Recreation Complex serves the existing student body by providing enhanced opportunities for students and recreational activities.
+Hours: 8:00 a.m. to 11:00 p.m., seven days a week.

 Download a high-resolution image of the sports field rendering.

-The Sports and Recreation Complex planning process has been guided by the Associated Student Body and university staff.
-The recreation development will enhance the university’s fundamental academic mission, campus life, and qualitatively improve the campus experience.
-As part of its commitment to an open and public planning process, the university has engaged in a dialogue about the Sports and Recreation Complex with the university community, including faculty, staff, and students; as well as public agencies and the community-at-large.
+The Sports and Recreation Complex planning process was guided by the Associated Student Body and university staff.
+The recreation development enhances the university’s fundamental academic mission, campus life, and qualitatively improve the campus experience.

-The Sports and Recreation Complex will be built entirely outside of the wetland and its buffer.
+The Sports and Recreation Complex is built entirely outside of the wetland and its buffer.